 Camber Sands – Your ultimate guide

 This glittering stretch of the East Sussex coast with its endless golden dunes of Camber Sands is a magnet for beach bums, families, dog walkers, windsurfers and kite dudes.
-Here are my 10 top reason why should visit us this summer.
+Here is my 10 top reason why should visit us this summer.

 1. Camber Sands Beach itself

 The stunning beach of Camber Sands has to be at the top of the list.
 This beautiful sandy beach stretches for miles and is a haven not just for families, but also for a variety of water sports, kite surfers, horse riders, dog owners, photographers, artists, birdwatchers, walkers and so much more.
-At low tide the sea retreats for up to half a mile leaving behind it shallow pools of water that are much loved by families with small children.
-With the mild climate in the south east Camber Sands is popular in every season.
+At low tide, the sea retreats for up to half a mile leaving behind it shallow pools of water that are much loved by families with small children.
+With the mild climate in the south-east, Camber Sands is popular in every season.